renmarin/Web-Chat/README.md

 Service for discussing topics in chats

 # Prerequisites
-On your machine should be installed Docker and  to create application's work environment.
+Docker should be installed on your machine to create a working environment for the application.
 You can use Docker Desktop on Mac and Windows, for Linux you need to install Docker Engine and Docker Compose.
 Guide how to install it: https://docs.docker.com/get-started/#download-and-install-docker .

 # How to run it